List of Mad Men characters: Richard Burghoff

 Richard Burghoff (Bruce Greenwood) is a wealthy real estate mogul who becomes romantically involved with Joan in Season 7.
 After meeting Joan while she is in Los Angeles for business, he talks her into a date, which leads to a romantic encounter.
 A recently divorced, semi-retired millionaire with two grown children, Richard is exhilarated to be free to do as he pleases.
 He flies to New York on a whim and continues pursuing Joan.
 Their second date ends badly when he learns of the existence of her young son and becomes angry at the thought of Joan having commitments that will not allow her to pursue the kind of freewheeling lifestyle he envisions for himself.
 The next day, he shows up at Joan's office and apologizes, and they begin a relationship.

 Joan continues seeing Richard and he comforts her when she begins to have problems transitioning to work at McCann Erickson, offering semi-jokingly to have a sexist co-worker beaten up.
 After she quits McCann, Joan spends an increasing amount of time with Richard, flying to Key West for a getaway and trying cocaine together.
 However, when she begins to plan a new business venture of her own, Richard becomes angry that she does not share his desire for a responsibility-free life.
 When Joan refuses to choose between her career and her relationship with him, he ends their relationship without saying goodbye.

 Émile Calvet

-Émile Calvet (Ronald Guttman) is Megan Calvet's blunt and arrogant father. Émile is an academic, an atheist, and a Marxist, and does not approve of Don.
+Émile Calvet (Ronald Guttman) is Megan Calvet's pompous and arrogant father. Émile is an academic, an atheist, and a Marxist, and does not approve of Don.
 In "At the Codfish Ball", it is revealed that he has written a book and Marie believes he is having an affair with his graduate teaching assistant.
 He, in turn, seems bitter toward his wife, accusing her of infidelity; he is much closer to Megan than to Marie and urges Megan to pursue her dreams.
 Megan is frustrated with his politics, however, particularly with the attitudes he expresses following the assassinations of Rev. Dr. Martin Luther King, Jr. and Bobby Kennedy.